Global Dividend Yields by Country

 CAPE Ratios by Country

-Global dividend yields in 2024
+Global dividend yields in 2025

-Japanese companies have atraditionally been very reluctant to pay dividends.
+Japanese companies have traditionally been very reluctant to pay dividends.
 The average yield of all public companies of Japan for the past twenty years is just 1.6%.
 However, there has been a clear change in the policies of public Japanese corporations and despite the strong performance of Japanese stock market the current dividend yield of Japan (calculated using all Japanese public companies) is still considerably higher than the historical average.

 How an average dividend yield of a country is calculated?